-Engineering is a creative and collaborative endeavor in which the most elegant solutions are those that arise from a rich diversity of perspective, discussion, and inquiry.
-To ensure our future success in achieving our mission as the world’s leader in engineering research and education, the MIT School of Engineering is committed to increasing diversity by fostering a community of opportunity, and by providing the intellectual stimulation of a diverse school and campus environment, both in the classroom and where we work and live.
+In the MIT School of Engineering, we believe that engineering is a creative and collaborative endeavor in which the best solutions arise from a rich diversity of perspectives, discussion, and inquiry.
+We are committed to increasing diversity by fostering a community of opportunity and by providing the intellectual stimulation of a diverse school and campus environment, both in the classroom and where we work and live.

 The MIT Introduction to Technology, Engineering, and Science (MITES) has developed and implemented a range of outreach programs and services to provide access to the intellectual stimulation of our campus community to a younger audience.
 These programs work with middle and high school students, including those from underrepresented segments, to equip them to enter and succeed in postsecondary engineering education.
 Their programs include Minority Introduction to Engineering and Science, MIT Online Science, Technology, and Engineering Community, and the Saturday Engineering Enrichment and Discovery Academy.
 There are a range of other K–12 STEM outreach programs across the MIT School of Engineering, including the Women’s Technology Program the Lemelson-MIT InvenTeams Program.

 The MIT School of Engineering has made steady progress in recruiting and retaining faculty, students, and staff that have been traditionally underrepresented in engineering.
 Yet there is still much to be done as we continue to build a diverse and inclusive community.